-Have you ever walked into a thrift store or browsed online through Facebook Marketplace, Craiglist, or Letgo and found what you’re looking for, but the color is wrong?
+Have you ever walked into a thrift store or browsed online through Facebook Marketplace, Craiglist, or Letgo and found what you were looking for, but the color was wrong?

 Today, I’m showing you how to give life to ugly upholstered furniture with chalk paint.

 A perfect project for beginners.

 To illustrate this, I will share 6 pieces of furniture & antique fireplace mantle that I transformed with the stroke of my paintbrush.

 You can create your masterpiece by following the steps in the links below.